Skip to content

 abtree is a durable behaviour tree engine.
 Executions bind a tree to a piece of work and persist as JSON documents in .abtree/executions/, with two state scopes:

-Internal bookkeeping (cursor, retry counts, per-node status) lives in a runtime field on the execution document — invisible to local read and not mutable via local write.
-You don't manage it; the engine does.
+Internal bookkeeping (cursor, retry counts, per-node status) lives in a runtime field on the execution document — invisible to abtree local read and not mutable via abtree local write.
+The engine owns it.

 Never read tree files directly.
 All interaction goes through this CLI.